Leverage efficiency: Tests of leverage efficiency in historical data

-To assess the significance of our finding $\loptc=0.75$ (or 0.84 for the complex simulation), we estimate the time scale at which the standard deviation of $\loptestc$ is 1.
-Only for time windows on this scale or larger can the assertion that $\loptc$ is confined to a range of size one be significantly corroborated by a single measurement (the window of the entire record).
-Substituting the computed volatility $\sigmac=15.8\%$ per square-root of one year, as estimated in Sec.~\ref{TheEntire}, for the model volatility $\sigmam$ would fix this time scale at about 40 years.
-Since we do not trust the specific form of the model, however, we empirically test the relation suggested by \eref{variance}.
+So far we have used the predicted variance of observed optimal leverage, \eref{lopt_sd}, as a standard error.
+But we can go further by treating it as a testable prediction in itself.

-Likening $\loptestm(T, N=1)$ to observed optimal leverage over a window of size $T$, we investigate how well the model predicts the fluctuations in $\loptc(T)$.
-We compile histograms of $\loptc(T)$ by moving windows of size $T$ across the record and compare the standard deviation of $\loptc(T)$ found in these histograms to the standard deviation of $\loptestm(T,N=1)$.
-Even for windows considerably shorter than the entire record (months or a few years), the standard deviations of the corresponding histograms are considered meaningful, and the relation \eref{variance} can be tested.
+Likening $\loptestm(\Dt, N=1)$ to the observed optimal leverage over a window of size $\Dt$, we investigate how well \eref{lopt_sd} predicts the fluctuations in $\loptc(\Dt)$.
+We compile histograms of $\loptc(\Dt)$ by moving windows of size $\Dt$ across the record and compare the standard deviation of $\loptc(\Dt)$ found in these histograms to the standard deviation of $\loptestm(\Dt,N=1)$.

 \Fref{loglog} shows, on double-logarithmic scales, the standard deviation of $\loptc$ against the window length for the simple case.
-Remarkable agreement is found with the model-specific prediction in \eref{variance}.
-We note that, for shorter time scales, the standard deviation is slightly higher than predicted.
-For longer time scales, the standard deviation drops below the prediction.
-This is because for window lengths approaching the entire period under study, the number of independent windows in the sample is small, and hence the standard deviation of the sample is depressed.
+Good agreement is found with the model-specific prediction in \eref{lopt_sd}.
+We note that, for shorter time scales, the standard deviation is slightly higher than predicted, which may have to do with data discreteness and the divergence of optimal leverage for short windows with few rebalancing trades.
+For long windows the statistics are poor, primarily because we consider only non-overlapping windows.
+There are no free parameters in \eref{lopt_sd}.
+The correct $\Dt^{-1/2}$-scaling is observed, and even the prefactor $1/\sigmac$ is approximately right ($\sigmac$ is the estimate from Sec.~\ref{TheEntire}).

-In \fref{l_opt_expanding} the diminishing fluctuations in $\loptc$ are illustrated as follows: for every day the optimal leverage is computed for the longest available window (the window starting on 4$^\text{th}$ August 1955) for the simple and complex cases.
-As time passes and the statistics improve, the optimal leverage is seen to be consistent with an approach to $\loptc=1$.
-About 1/3 of the measurements lie outside the one-standard deviation band, as would be the case in the model.
-No measurements lie outside the two-standard deviations band, whereas this would occur about 5\% of the time in the model.
-Of course the period investigated could be atypical, but we attribute the lack of large deviations to the inadequacy of the the model \eref{motion}.
-The large fluctuations in daily closing prices, whose likelihoods are underestimated by \eref{motion}, prohibit very large values of $\lc$.
+In \fref{l_opt_expanding} the diminishing fluctuations in $\loptc$ are illustrated as follows: for every day the optimal leverage is computed for the longest available window (always starting on the earliest available date) for the simple and complex cases.
+As time passes, the optimal leverage approaches $\loptc=1$, especially for the complex case, and -- as predicted -- much faster for BTC.